MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

    If you change files under the 'Frontend/Package' folder , you should "npm start" again.

 1. **Run**
-   In Fabric, enable the Frontend Developer mode setting, to allow Fabric to access your localhost server.
+   In Fabric, enable the Fabric Developer mode setting, to allow Fabric to access your localhost server.
-   Go to **Developer Settings** --> **Fabric Developer Mode** and refresh of the page.
+   Go to **Developer Settings** --> **Fabric Developer Mode** and refresh the page.
    This setting is persisted in the current browser.

    :::image type="content" source="./media/extensibility-front-end/developer-mode.png" alt-text="Screenshot of a product switcher example in developer mode.":::